awslabs/kubeflow-manifests/distributions/aws/examples/cognito/README.md

     - [kubectl](https://kubernetes.io/docs/tasks/tools) - A command line tool for working with Kubernetes clusters.
     - [yq](https://mikefarah.gitbook.io/yq) - A command line tool for YAML processing.
 (For Linux environments, use the [wget plain binary installation](https://mikefarah.gitbook.io/yq/#wget))
     - [jq](https://stedolan.github.io/jq/download/) - A command line tool for processing JSON.
-    - [kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/) - A command line tool to customize Kubernetes objects through a kustomization file.
+    - [kustomize version 3.2.0](https://github.com/kubernetes-sigs/kustomize/releases/tag/v3.2.0) - A command line tool to customize Kubernetes objects through a kustomization file.
+      - :warning: Kubeflow 1.3.0 is not compatible with the latest versions of of kustomize 4.x.
+This is due to changes in the order resources are sorted and printed.
+Please see [kubernetes-sigs/kustomize#3794](https://github.com/kubernetes-sigs/kustomize/issues/3794) and [kubeflow/manifests#1797](https://github.com/kubeflow/manifests/issues/1797).
+We know this is not ideal and are working with the upstream kustomize team to add support for the latest versions of kustomize as soon as we can.

 1. Created an EKS cluster
     - If you do not have an existing cluster, run the following command to create an EKS cluster.
 More details about cluster creation via `eksctl` can be found [here](https://eksctl.io/usage/creating-and-managing-clusters/).